Frandy4ever/atlas-web-development/html_advanced/README.md

 - [Contact](#contact)

 ## Project Overview
-Code~Breeders is an online learning platform focused on delivering quality educational content in an accessible and fun way.
+CODE BREEDERS is an online learning platform focused on delivering quality educational content in an accessible and fun way.
 The website is being designed to be user-friendly and visually appealing, offering a range of courses, pricing options, and insightful tutorials from professionals.